tjhendrickson/BIDS_scripts/README.md

 ## BIDS Conversion Scripts

 ### Description
 These scripts will convert raw DICOM data set to [BIDS](http://bids.neuroimaging.io/format).
 Within the heuristics directory are various heuristics scripts that have been used to convert data from DICOM to BIDS.
 This may be helpful to build your own heuristics script.
+For additional information on how to create a heuristic script see the [heudiconv](https://github.com/nipy/heudiconv) github page.

 ### Container Hosting